Pasadena Financial Planner | 10 - Independent Investment Counselors and Financial Advisors

 Many industry-paid advisers are ethical and helpful.
 However, the reputations of ethical advisers are tainted by others who are just salespeople who masquerade as advisers.
 Furthermore, even industry paid advisors face a career-long struggle to be independent of financial industry influences.
 They must spend their careers balancing the best interests of their clients against the interests of the financial companies that employ them.
 They must weight continuously the best interests of their clients against their own personal financial interests, paychecks, and bonuses.

+When a financial advisor is not independent of the financial services industry, you can never be certain whether you are getting the best advice or just falling for the latest financial sales pitch.
 Once an ethical and newly minted financial counselor emerges from a financial industry training program and starts a financial sales career, the pressure to produce is constant.
 His compensation program will provide incentives to take more and more from his clients and will pressure him to pull in more and more assets to manage.
+His company will constantly pressure him to perform and produce more revenue.
+(See this article on our sister website, The Skilled Investor, entitled: The Securities Industry Calls Marketing and Selling – “Advising”)

 US financial services industry regulation is minimal at best.
 When a loose regulatory environment is combined with not-so-ethical financial advisors and investment counselors, almost anything goes.
 Most financial consumers are confused and outgunned.
 If industry sales reps can push expensive, high compensation products into the “retail” financial consumer channel, they will.
 There is little to stop them from emptying the wallets of naive retail financial consumers and individual investors.